Chaseos/SimpleVideoSpeedController/PRIVACYPOLICY.md

 You can:
 * Clear all stored preferences by removing the extension
-* Disable Chrome sync to prevent speed preferences from syncing across devices
+* Disable browser sync to prevent speed preferences from syncing across devices
-* View stored data in Chrome's extension settings
+* View stored data in your browser's extension settings

 ### Changes to This Policy

-If we make significant changes to this privacy policy, we will update the "Last Updated" date and provide notice through the Chrome Web Store listing.
+If we make significant changes to this privacy policy, we will update the "Last Updated" date and provide notice through the extension store listing.

 ### Contact